smithse/TTGO-Wiki/Configuration-options.md

 # Generic options

 ## Wifi mode (0/1/2/3) (``wifi``)
-0: Wifi disabled
+- 0: Wifi disabled
-1: Wifi station mode.
+- 1: Wifi station mode.
 Connects to AP in background (connection ok: IP address shown in display).
 Connection is made to network in network.txt with best RSSI value.
 Automatically re-connnects in case of connection failure.
-2: Wifi AP mode.
+- 2: Wifi AP mode.
 Creates an access point (AP symbol + IP address 192.168.4.1. shown in display).
 Clients get an IP via DHCP
-3: Wifi debug mode.
+- 3: Wifi debug mode.
 On startup, shows result of network scan on Display and lots of debug information on serial console. tries connecting to the first available network in network.txt.
-In case of failure, starts AP mode
+Does not reconnect in case an established connection later fails.
+If not network in network.txt is available at startup time, board starts in AP mode.

 ## Debug mode (0/1) (``debug``)
 1: On startup, shows some additional informations on screen